Registration: Course & Program

 Once a course is full, you may continue to try registering into that course or select another course from your checklist.

-The only cases where permission will be considered are for MOS students who are in their graduating year requiring a specific (not preferred) course for graduation.
-Students are encouraged to speak with the Advisors as soon as they realize there is an issue.
+The only cases where permission will be considered are for MOS students who are in their graduating year requiring a specific - not preferred - course for graduation.
+Students are encouraged to speak with an Advisor as soon as they realize there is an issue.

-Can I ask to enter Honors after the Summer session?
+Can I ask to enter Honours after taking a summer course?

 Can I ask to enter a Specialization after the Summer session?